edwinunger/edwinunger.github.io/_posts/2015-05-26-dbc-phase-3-day-7.md

 title:  "DBC Phase 3, Day 7"
 date:   2015-05-26
 categories: blog
 excerpt: "We presented our Thunder Talk on Server Initiated Communication first thing this morning.
-I feel like it went really well, and I'm looking forward to using FireBase on my final project, or on another app in the near future."
+I feel like it went really well, and I'm looking forward to using FireBase on my final project, or on another app in the near future.
+We talked about how regular server/client communication works, how SIC has improved that, and some of the technologies that utilize it.
+FireBase is the best known one, and it's especially useful to us at DBC because it's fully supported by several different languages and frameworks, including Rails."
 ---

 We presented our Thunder Talk on Server Initiated Communication first thing this morning.
 I feel like it went really well, and I'm looking forward to using FireBase on my final project, or on another app in the near future.